rtmigo/floca_flutter/README.md

 ```

 This approach gives you maximum compatibility and performance.
-In addition, potential errors are prevented at compile time.
+In addition, many potential errors are prevented at compile time.